Coxswain Grade 1 Near Costal

 Qualifying Sea Service and Task Books Sea Service will be assessed using the National Standard for Commercial Vessels (NSCV) Part D, Crew Competencies.
 Please note that the applicant must accrue at least half of the qualifying sea service required for the certificate in the 5 years before the application.
 For further information on this document and access to additional information on qualifying sea service and task books please refer to the AMSA website www.amsa.gov.au

-Students are required to undertake a final assessment conducted by a National Regulator approved assessor before being issued a certificate of competency.
-Candidates who successfully complete all requirements for an NSCV Part D certificate of competency including the final assessment may request a temporary service permit in the form of a letter to allow them to operate immediately.
+Students are required to undertake a final assessment conducted by Maritime Training Schools AMPA approved assessor before being issued an interim certificate of competency which will allow them to operate immediately.
+The students application for a certificate of competency (AMSA form 426) upon course and AMPA completion will then be forwarded to AMSA for final approval.
+Upon AMSA approval, the student will be provided with the official certificate of competency.
 The criteria and competencies covered in a final assessment are included in the relevant tables of the ‘Skills and Knowledge required for NSCV Certificates of Competency Part D Crew Competencies’ document, which can be found on the AMSA website.

 Eligibility Criteria – Coxswain Grade 1 NC